auwsome/Voice-Commands/README.md

 # Voice-Commands

 This project will collect common speech recognition and voice commands.
-Each conflicting keyword can be resolved by votes.
+Conflicting keywords can be resolved by votes.

 * Create an issue for each collision.
 * Vote on the issue